Before You Begin

 169.254.<interface number>.<member number>/24

 The FireCluster setup wizard asks you to configure these settings individually for each cluster member.
 If you plan the interfaces and IP addresses in advance, it is easier to configure these interfaces with the wizard.
-For example, your table could look something like this:
+For example, something like this:

 |Interface # and IP addresses for a FireCluster|